nosir/obelisk.js/README.md

 ## Roadmap

-To add more primitives - 4 directions slopes will be the first
+To add more pixel primitives - 4 directions slopes will be the first

 ## Get in Touch